RunestoneInteractive/thinkcspy/_sources/Selection/Nestedconditionals.rst

    :prefix: select-6-
    :start: 1

+.. index:: if statement, nested conditionals, flow of control, conditional

 Nested Conditionals
 -------------------

 One conditional can also be **nested** within another.
 For example, assume we have two integer variables, ``x`` and ``y``.
 The following pattern of selection shows how we might decide how they are related to each other.

 .. sourcecode:: python